-The Chip Erase will erase the Flash and EEPROM(1) memories plus Lock Bits.
-The Lock Bits are not reset until the Program memory has been completely erased.
-The Fuse Bits are not changed.
-A Chip Erase must be performed before the Flash and/or the EEPROM are reprogrammed.
+The Chip Erase will erase the Flash and EEPROM(1) memories plus Lock bits.
+The Lock bits are not reset until the program memory has been completely erased.
+The Fuse bits are not changed.
+A Chip Erase must be performed before the Flash and/or the EEPROM is reprogrammed.

 Note: 1.
-The EEPRPOM memory is preserved during chip erase if the EESAVE Fuse is programmed.
+The EEPRPOM memory is preserved during Chip Erase if the EESAVE Fuse is programmed.